 There has been some confirmed cases of salmonella poisoning from handling Bearded Dragons.
 But this is extremely rare.

-You can also connect with other Bearded Dragon enthusiasts on Reddit https://www.reddit.com/r/BeardedDragons/
+You can also connect with other Bearded Dragon enthusiasts on Reddit.
+People on Reddit are more than eager to help you with any odd questions on Bearded Dragon care. https://www.reddit.com/r/BeardedDragons/

 Bearded Dragons are amazing animals and make great pets.
 Once you’ve overcome the initial setup costs, you wont look back!
 They’re easy to care for and their peculiar behaviour never stops to entertain.
-I hope his guide has helped you to learn the basics of how to keep a Bearded Dragon.
+I hope his guide has helped you to learn the basics of how to take care of a Bearded Dragon.